-- Auto Sport Change: Automatically detects a transition to the next sport in a multisport activity, such as a triathlon. - Auto Start: Automatically starts a motocross or BMX activity when you start moving. - Background Color: Sets the background color of the data screens to black or white. - Broadcast Heart Rate: Automatically broadcasts heart rate data from your watch to paired devices when you start the activity (Broadcasting Heart Rate Data, page 99). - ClimbPro: Displays ascent information for upcoming and current climbs while navigating a course (Using ClimbPro, page 48). - Countdown Start: Enables a countdown timer for pool swimming intervals. - Data Screens: Customizes data screens and adds new data screens for the activity (Customizing the Data Screens, page 44).
+Auto Sport Change: Automatically detects a transition to the next sport in a multisport activity, such as a triathlon.

+Auto Start: Automatically starts a motocross or BMX activity when you start moving.

+Broadcast Heart Rate: Automatically broadcasts heart rate data from your watch to paired devices when you start the activity (Broadcasting Heart Rate Data, page 98).

+ClimbPro: Displays ascent information for upcoming and current climbs while navigating a course (Using ClimbPro, page 48).

+Countdown Start: Enables a countdown timer for pool swimming intervals.

+Data Screens: Customizes data screens and adds new data screens for the activity (Customizing the Data Screens, page 44).

 Edit Weight: Prompts you to add the weight used for an exercise set during a strength training or cardio activity.
-Flashlight Strobe: Sets the LED flashlight strobe mode, speed, and color during the activity.